mjsamadi/CaseStudy-FinTech/README.md

 Adoption of solutions through stringent regulations and the need for compliance are influencing market growth.
 The regulatory authorities have become stricter toward KYC (Know Your Customer) and AML (Anti-money Laundering) compliance among reporting entities.

 With increasing online services and smartphone penetration, verifying identities digitally is becoming crucial for both businesses and governments.
 The regulatory authorities are increasingly becoming stringent toward KYC and AML compliance among businesses to control financial crime.
-FATF (Financial Action Task Force) increased the scope of reporting entities and recommended the member countries to oblige the legal professionals.
-Art dealers and virtual asset dealers to perform AML screening on their customers.
+FATF (Financial Action Task Force) increased the scope of reporting entities and recommended the member countries oblige the legal professionals.
+Art dealers and virtual asset dealers perform AML screening on their customers.

 ---
 ### 2.3.
-Trulioo value proposiion
+Trulioo value proposition
-Trulioo services have spesific featuers that make it differ in market, in below we will review these features:
+Trulioo services have specific features that make it different in the market, in below we will review these features:

 **A- Global coverage** : Verify over 5 billion people and 330 million businesses worldwide.
 GlobalGateway is the premier global marketplace for identity services and data sources.
 You won’t find another identity verification provider that connects you to so many trusted identity networks around the world [1].
 Validate against 400+ reliable data sources in 195+ countries: